-Think about one of your own students or one of the scenarios.
-1. Identify some of their strengths and interests.
+72 Think about one of your own students or one of the scenarios.
+1. Identify some of their strengths and interests. ≤ Consider the helpful and unhelpful impacts of these strengths and interests.
 2. Consider the helpful and unhelpful impacts of these strengths and interests.
 3. How might these strengths and interests be used to support learning and engagement?